 Kegco is a company that makes equipment for draft systems and beer preservation.
 Their products are built to last for a long time and are tailored to those who have a significant interest in draft beer.
 All of their products go through rigorous quality testing and are designed for practical use.
 Along with excellent customer service, Kegco puts a focus on quality and ascetics.

-Kegco Glass Carboy: General Features
+Kegco Carboy: General Features

 The top is tapered to a smooth round edge that can fit most bubblers, airlocks, and blow off hoses.
 This way you will be able to fit whatever equipment you plan on purchasing or may have already.

-Many people prefer some of the basic advantages that a glass carboy has.
-Because glass is less porous than plastic, they tend to harbor fewer bacteria and keep away odors that may be lingering from your last batch.
+Many people prefer some of the basic advantages that a carboy has.
+Because crystalware is less porous than plastic, they tend to harbor fewer bacteria and keep away odors that may be lingering from your last batch.
 It also allows you to get a good view of how the beer looks as it is fermenting.

 - 6 Gallons